Riverwood railway station

-Riverwood railway station is located on the East Hills line, serving the Sydney suburb of Riverwood.
-It is served by Sydney Trains T8 Airport & South line services.
+Riverwood railway station is a heritage-listed railway station located on the East Hills line, serving the Sydney suburb of Riverwood.
+It is served by Sydney Trains' T8 Airport & South Line services.

 History

 Riverwood station opened on 21 December 1931 as Herne Bay when the line was extended from Kingsgrove to East Hills.
 The line was duplicated from Kingsgrove in 1948.
 It was renamed Riverwood on 10 March 1958.

 On 5 May 1986, the line was duplicated from Riverwood to Padstow with a new track laid to the north of the existing one.

-In 2002 the station was upgraded and given lifts.
+In 2002, the station was upgraded and given lifts.

 In 2013, as part of the quadruplication of the line from Kingsgrove to Revesby, through lines were added on either side of the existing pair.

-Platforms & services
+Platforms and services

 Transport links

-Punchbowl Bus Company operates four routes via Riverwood station:
+U-Go Mobility operates four bus routes via Riverwood station, under contract to Transport for NSW: